Augmented Equivariant Attention Networks for Microscopy Image Reconstruction: Model Augmentation with Shared References

 \subsection{Equivariance and Invariance to Spatial Permutations}

-We introduce the equivariance property to spatial permutations by providing descriptions and formal definitions.
-We also introduce another related but different property, \emph{i.e.}, the invariance to spatial permutations.
-We then show the importance of the equivariance property in image-to-image transformations.
 The spatial permutation includes a group of transformations to be applied to images.
 It is performed by permuting the spatial locations of any number of pixels or voxels in an image.
 Some common examples of spatial permutation include the rotation, the flipping and the shifting of an image.
 The equivariance to the spatial permutation is a property of an operator or a model such that applying a spatial permutation to the input of the operator or the model results in an equivalent effect of applying the same spatial permutation to the output.
-Taking the rotation as an example, when we rotate the input feature maps of an operator with such property by 90 degrees, its output will be correspondingly rotated by 90 degrees.
 On the contrary, if an operator is invariant to spatial permutations, then its output remains unchanged when permuting the input.
 We provide formal definitions of the spatial permutation, the equivariance and invariance property below. \begin{definition} Consider an image or feature map $\bm X\in \mathbb{R}^{s\times c}$, where $s$ denotes the spatial dimension and $c$ denotes the number of features.
 Let $\pi$ denote a permutation of $s$ elements.
 We call a transformation $\mathcal{T}_\pi: \mathbb{R}^{s\times c}\to \mathbb{R}^{s\times c}$ a spatial permutation if $\mathcal{T}_\pi(\bm X)=P_\pi\bm X$, where $P_\pi\in\mathbb{R}^{s\times s}$ denotes the permutation matrix associated with $\pi$, defined as $P_\pi = \left[ \bm{e}_{\pi(1)}, \bm{e}_{\pi(2)}, \cdots, \bm{e}_{\pi(s)} \right]^T,$ and $\bm{e}_i$ is a one-hot vector of length $s$ with its $i$-th element being 1. \end{definition}

 \begin{definition} We call an operator $A: \mathbb{R}^{s\times c_1}\to \mathbb{R}^{s\times c_2}$ to be spatially permutation equivariant if $\mathcal{T}_\pi(A(\bm X)) = A(\mathcal{T}_\pi(\bm X))$ for any $X$ and any spatial permutation $\mathcal{T}_\pi$.
 In addition, an operator $A: \mathbb{R}^{s\times c_1}\to \mathbb{R}^{s\times c_2}$ is spatially permutation invariant if $A(\mathcal{T}_\pi(\bm X)) = A(\bm X)$ for any $X$ and any spatial permutation $\mathcal{T}_\pi$. \end{definition}